bitnami/containers/bitnami/jaeger/README.md

-# Bitnami package for Jaeger
+# Bitnami Secure Image for Jaeger

 ## What is Jaeger?